Periodontal (Gum) Disease

 • Pocket elimination surgery – Pocket elimination surgery (also known as flap surgery) is a surgical treatment that can be performed to reduce the pocket size between the teeth and gums.
 Surgery on the jawbone is another option that eliminates indentations in the bone, which fosters the colonization of bacteria.

-• Dental implants – When teeth have been lost due to periodontal disease, we can restore the aesthetics and functionality of the mouth by using dental implants.
+• Dental implants – When teeth have been lost due to this disease, we can restore the aesthetics and functionality of the mouth by using dental implants.
 Tissue regeneration procedures may be required before the placement of a dental implant to strengthen the bone.

 Aftercare for Periodontal Disease